 In Los Angeles, state law allows you to grow a small amount of marijuana for personal use.
 However, there is a hard limit of 6 plants per person.
 If you are accused of growing more than this, you can be arrested and convicted for “marijuana cultivation.”
 Marijuana cultivation carries the possibility of serious jail time, even if it’s your first offense and even if you have no previous criminal record.
 Don’t allow your arrest to ruin your life.
-Talk to a Los Angeles marijuana cultivation lawyer and fight the charge.
+Talk to a Marijuana Cultivation Defense Lawyer and fight the charge.

 At the Simmrin Law Group, we have the experience and knowledge to win cases.
 We believe marijuana should be fully decriminalized, and we do not believe the current laws are just or fair.
 No matter what the circumstances surrounding your arrest, we’re here for you.
 We will listen to you and we will take your side—and fight for you.
 Let us give you a free consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Fill out the form to the right or call our marijuana cultivation defense lawyer in Los Angeles at 310-997-4688 and get your free consultation today.

 Why is growing marijuana still illegal in Los Angeles?